tometoproject/web/updates/3-creating-avatars.md

   />

 While it doesn't currently look very visually appealing, it provides with all of the available ways to customize your Avatar.
-Keep in mind that this is an MVP, aka the simplest possible way you could represent an Avatar.
+Keep in mind that this is an MVP _(minimum viable product)_, aka the simplest possible way you could represent an Avatar.
 As soon as we get a minimal, but fully-featured version of Tometo completed, we'll start working on making this system a more complex representation of what an Avatar could look